sindresorhus/shell-path/readme.md

 > Get the [`$PATH`](https://en.wikipedia.org/wiki/PATH_(variable)) from the shell

-Useful for Electron/NW.js apps as GUI apps on OS X doesn't inherit the `$PATH` defined in your dotfiles *(.bashrc/.bash_profile/.zshrc/etc)*.
+Useful for Electron/NW.js apps as GUI apps on macOS doesn't inherit the `$PATH` defined in your dotfiles *(.bashrc/.bash_profile/.zshrc/etc)*.

 ## Install